 Hi guys, in this post I’m going to tell you how much money you need to travel

 Many people usually ask: is Moscow expensive?
 Well, Moscow and Saint Petersburg are the most expensive cities in Russia (I don’t count Murmansk and other Northern cities, where groceries are extremely expensive because of their location above the Polar circle, but hardly any tourists go there).
 Moscow is definitely more expensive than Saint Petersburg in terms of restaurants and services, but don’t expect the difference to be that huge.
 However, generally, Russia is not expensive and the cost of travelling in Moscow and Saint Petersburg is lower than in major European capitals.

-Let’s get started with the cost of travelling in Moscow and Saint Petersburg
+Cost of travelling in Moscow and Saint Petersburg.
+Is Moscow expensive?

-You can find all sorts of properties for all sorts of budgets in Russia.
-Because of recent (well, it happened a couple of years ago, but it’s still pretty recent) ruble drop, you can actually afford luxury for less in Russia.
+You can find all sorts of hotels and apartments for any budget in Russia.
+Because of recent (well, it happened a couple of years ago, but it’s still pretty recent) currency drop, you can actually afford luxury for less in Russia.
 Not sure where to stay in Russia?
 Read my guide about the best areas to stay in Saint Petersburg.

 Cost of luxury hotels in Russia: